-- Distributions that you converted to a Roth IRA. - Recharacterizations of traditional IRA contributions to Roth IRA contributions. - · Distributions you rolled over to another traditional, SEP, or SIMPLE IRA (whether or not the distribution is an outstanding rollover included on line 6). - Distributions you rolled over to a qualified retirement plan. - A one-time distribution to fund an HSA.
+- Recharacterizations of traditional IRA contributions to Roth IRA contributions. - Distributions you rolled over to another traditional, traditional SEP, or traditional SIMPLE IRA (whether or not the distribution is an outstanding rollover included on line 6). - Distributions you rolled over to a qualified retirement plan. - A one-time distribution to fund an HSA.
 For details, see Pub.
 969, Health Savings Accounts and Other Tax-Favored Health Plans. - Distributions that are treated as a return of contributions under Return of IRA Contributions, earlier. - Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
-590-B. - · Distributions that are treated as a return of excess contributions under Return of Excess Traditional IRA Contributions, earlier. - Qualified distributions from Part IV of your 2022 Form(s) 8915-F, if any, you repaid in 2022 no later than the deadline for - · Distributions that are incident to divorce.
-The transfer of part or all of your traditional, SEP, or SIMPLE IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.
+590-B. - Distributions that are treated as a return of excess contributions under Return of Excess Traditional IRA Contributions, earlier. - Qualified distributions from Part IV of your 2024 Form(s) 8915-F, if any, you repaid in 2024 no later than the deadline for repayment. - Distributions that are incident to divorce.
+The transfer of part or all of your traditional, traditional SEP, or traditional SIMPLE IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.
 If this transfer results in a change in the basis of the IRA of either spouse, both spouses must file Form 8606 and show the increase or decrease in the amount of basis on line 2.
 Attach a statement explaining this adjustment.
 Include in the statement the character of the amounts in the IRA, such as the amount attributable to nondeductible contributions.
 Also, include the name and SSN of the other spouse.

-Qualified disaster distributions.
-Be sure to include on line 7 all qualified disaster distributions made in 2022, CAUTION even if they were later repaid.
+Be sure to include on line 7 all the distributions made in 2024 that are described in Any 2024 CAUTION retirement plan distributions whose repayments are treated as rollovers under Definitions, earlier, even if they were later repaid.

-If, in 2022, you converted any amounts from traditional, SEP, or SIMPLE IRAs to a Roth IRA, enter on line 8 the net amount you converted.
+If, in 2024, you converted any amounts from traditional, traditional SEP, or traditional SIMPLE IRAs to a Roth, Roth SEP, or Roth SIMPLE IRA, enter on line 8 the net amount you converted.